 When you purchase property insurance with TruShield, your coverage also extends to the loss or damage of animals in your care.
 This is called pet care services property endorsement.

 Do you use software or online tools to book appointments with clients or process payments?
 Consider investing in cyber risk insurance to help protect your dog walking business from losses associated with cyber or privacy breaches.
 It can help cover the costs of legal claims, network repairs and public relations services.

 As a dog walker, you may use a vehicle to get to customers houses or drive dogs to the park.
 Commercial auto insurance can help protect you and other employees in the event of an accident.
 It can also help cover costs associated with replacing your vehicle.

 Are you a pet groomer?
 Learn more about the types of coverages that will help your business mitigate risks.

 When the unexpected occurs, such as a cyber breach or an accident while driving a company vehicle, the right coverage can help get your dog walking business on track and avoid long-term losses.

 Proof of insurance can help you establish a solid reputation as a professional dog walker and can help reassure clients that their loved ones are in good hands.

-If you walk a lot of dogs, you’re at a higher risk of accidental injury or loss and may affect the cost of your insurance.
+If you walk a lot of dogs, you’re at a higher risk of accidental injury or loss and this may affect the cost of your insurance.

-Other factors that may influence your rate include the number of employees, how long you have been in business, your claims history and location.
+Other factors that may influence your rate include the number of employees, how long you have been in business, your claims history, and location.